Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 What are the rules on management buy-outs?

 The rules pertaining to management buy-outs are different for public companies and private companies.
-Generally speaking, individuals must refrain from voting to approve a particular transaction if they are also on the board of directors of the company, due to a potential conflict of interest.
-The importance of strong corporate governance practices has recently become a significant factor.
-Securities regulations also provide prescribed requirements pertaining to transactions where insiders and control persons are involved.
+Generally, individuals involved in the transaction must refrain from voting to approve a management buy-out if they are on the board of directors of the target due to a conflict of interest.
+Securities legislation also includes requirements pertaining to transactions where insiders and control persons are involved.

 What duties do directors have in relation to M&A?